jihunhan12/jihunhan12.github.io/_pages/people_staff.md

 layout: profiles
 permalink: /people/staff/
 title: Researchers & Staff
-description: Postdocs, reseachers, and administrative support
+description: Postdocs, Reseachers, and Administrative Support

 profiles:
   # if you want to include more than one profile, just replicate the following block